 What Are Some Examples of Taxable and Non-Taxable Benefits?

 - Company Vehicle - If an employee uses a company vehicle for non-work related purposes it is considered a taxable benefit.
 You must keep records of mileage driven for personal and business purposes and calculate the benefit accordingly.
 The Canada Revenue Agency (CRA) has an Automobile Benefits Online Calculator for this purpose.

 - Room and Board - Free or subsidized room/board provided to an employee is a taxable benefit, unless the employee is temporarily engaged in work activities at a remote job site.

 - Mobile Phone - Internet access or cell phone usage for personal reasons is not considered a taxable benefit if it does not exceed what included in a basic, fixed-cost plan.
-Otherwise, the value of personal usage must be calculated accordingly and reported as a taxable benefit.
+Otherwise, the value of personal use must be calculated accordingly and reported as a taxable benefit.

 - Child Care Expenses are a taxable benefit unless child care is provided to all employees at the place of business for little or no cost.

 - Gifts - Cash gifts or gift certificates are considered taxable benefits.
-Non-cash gifts and awards have special rules; see the Canada Revenue Agency's Rules for gifts and awards and Policy for non-cash gifts and awards.
+Non-cash gifts and awards have special rules; see the Canada Revenue Agency's rules for gifts and awards and policy for non-cash gifts and awards.

 - Group Insurance premiums paid by the employer are a taxable benefit.